scipy-conference/scipy_proceedings/papers/james_gaboardi/likeness.rst

 transportation access, and linguistic isolation may interact with their housing situation in a flood evacuation emergency).

-In this paper, we introduce Likeness :cite:`tuccillo_jospeh_v_2022_6607533`, a Python toolkit for connecting the social fabric of place to human dynamics via models that support increased spatial, temporal, and demographic fidelity.
-Likeness is an extension of the UrbanPop framework developed at Oak Ridge National Laboratory (ORNL) that embraces a new paradigm of "vivid" synthetic populations, in which individual agents may be attributed in potentially hundreds of ways, across subjects spanning demographics, socioeconomic status, housing, and health.
+In this paper, we introduce Likeness :cite:`tuccillo_joseph_v_2022_6607533`, a Python toolkit for connecting the social fabric of place to human dynamics via models that support increased spatial, temporal, and demographic fidelity.
+Likeness is an extension of the UrbanPop framework developed at Oak Ridge National Laboratory (ORNL) that embraces a new paradigm of "vivid" synthetic populations :cite:`joe_tuccillo_2021_6672291, tuccillo2021individual`, in which individual agents may be attributed in potentially hundreds of ways, across subjects spanning demographics, socioeconomic status, housing, and health.
 Vivid synthetic populations benefit human dynamics research both by enabling more precise geolocation of population segments, as